Josh Sills

-Joshua Matthew Sills (born January 26, 1998) is an American football offensive guard for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at West Virginia and Oklahoma State.
+Joshua Matthew Sills (born January 26, 1998) is an American professional football offensive guard for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and Oklahoma State Cowboys.

-Early life and education
+Early life and college

 Sills was born on January 26, 1998, and grew up in Sarahsville, Ohio.
 He attended Meadowbrook High School in Byesville, and was a two-year starter.
 He committed to West Virginia University, and spent his first year as a redshirt.

 As a freshman in 2017, Sills played in 13 games and was a starter in 10, five of those at left guard and the other five at right guard.
 He appeared on 681 snaps and led the team with 13 knockdown blocks.
 Sills started 12 games in 2018, seeing action on 970 plays and being named second-team All-Big 12 Conference at the end of the season.
 He started two games in 2019 but missed the rest of the season.

 Sills transferred to Oklahoma State University for the 2020 season.
 He started all 11 games that year and was a first-team All-Big 12 Conference pick.
 He announced he would return to the team for his senior year in January 2021.
-As a senior, he was voted team captain and led the Oklahoma State in both knockdown blocks with 41 and pancake blocks with 21, earning a first-team All-Big 12 selection for the second consecutive year.
+As a senior, he was voted team captain.
+He led the Oklahoma State in both knockdown blocks with 41 and pancake blocks with 21, earning a first-team All-Big 12 selection for the second consecutive year.
 He also received several votes for Big 12 Offensive Lineman of the Year, but did not win the award.

 Professional career

+Philadelphia Eagles

-Sills declared for the NFL Draft on January 5, 2022.
+Sills declared for the NFL draft on January 5, 2022.
 He went unselected in the draft, but was later signed by the Philadelphia Eagles as an undrafted free agent.
 He was one of three 2022 undrafted players to make the Eagles' final roster, along with Reed Blankenship and Josh Jobe.
 Sills played in only one game as a rookie, appearing on several special teams snaps in week five against the Arizona Cardinals.

 Sills was placed on the commissioner's exempt list on February 1, 2023, shortly before the Super Bowl, after his indictment for rape and kidnapping charges.
+He was activated from the commissioner's exempt list after he was found not guilty of those charges.
+He was waived at the final roster cuts, on August 29, 2023.

+Indianapolis Colts

+After being waived by the Eagles, Sills was claimed off waivers by the Indianapolis Colts.
+He was waived/injured on August 19, 2024.
+He was re-signed to the practice squad on October 29, 2024.
+He signed a reserve/future contract on January 6, 2025.

+On August 26, 2025, Sills was waived by the Colts as part of final roster cuts and re-signed to the practice squad the next day.